Home » Course » Sides

 My sauce is runny…how do I make it thicker?

 Cook it on medium low heat and stir continuously until it reaches desired thickness.
 Depending on the type of canned tomatoes used, you may need to cook it longer than what it calls for in order to thicken sauce.
+Additionally, you can also add more heavy cream to thicken the sauce.

 Can you freeze to store leftovers?

 Yes!
-Make sure to bring it to a complete defrost before heating Tomato Basil Gnocchi in the microwave.
+Make sure to bring it to a complete defrost before heating Creamy Tomato Basil Gnocchi in the microwave.

 DID YOU ENJOY THIS RECIPE?
 Please comment below and give us a 5-star rating!
 This will help others find this recipe on Google and Pinterest.
 We very much appreciate your help! 🤍